Progressive Conservative Party of Manitoba candidates in the 1953 Manitoba provincial election: Leo A. Recksiedler (Rhineland)

 Recksiedler was a farmer in Rosenfeld, Manitoba.
-He was nominated in 1953 to challenge Wallace Miller, a provincial cabinet minister who had been elected as a Progressive Conservative, but crossed to the Liberal-Progressive benches after the coalition government came to an end.
+He was nominated in 1953 to challenge Wallace C. Miller, a provincial cabinet minister who had been elected as a Progressive Conservative, but crossed to the Liberal-Progressive benches after the coalition government came to an end.
 At the nomination meeting, chair A.J.
 Thiessen made the following comment: “We have no desire to run down our present representative, but we feel it is the democratic right of the citizens of Rhineland to express their wishes at the ballot” (Winnipeg Free Press, 6 February 1953).
 His supporters claimed that Rhineland needed a representative who understood the concerns of farmers.
 Miller was re-elected, while Recksiedler finished third with 565 votes (18.01%).

 Recksiedler ran against Miller again in the 1959 provincial election, and finished a much closer second.
 Miller subsequently died in office, and Recksiedler once again campaigned for the legislature in a by-election held on November 26, 1959.
 He was narrowly defeated by Jacob Froese of the Social Credit Party.